Background pattern

 • Difficulty urinating, kidney pain.

-• Pain or swelling at the injection site, generalized swelling, weakness, discomfort, fatigue, facial edema, chest pain, fever, pain and swelling of the extremities.
+• Pain or swelling at the injection site, generalized swelling, weakness, discomfort, fatigue, facial edema, chest pain, fever, pain, and swelling of the limbs.

-• Alteration of liver function tests (increase in liver enzymes GOT, GPT, and alkaline phosphatase) and increase in bilirubin, urea, creatinine, chloride, glucose, bicarbonate, and platelets in blood, alteration of sodium and potassium levels, decrease in hematocrit.
+• Alteration in liver function tests (increase in liver enzymes got, gpt, and alkaline phosphatase) and increase in bilirubin, urea, creatinine, chloride, glucose, bicarbonate, and platelets in the blood, alteration in sodium and potassium levels, decrease in hematocrit.

 • Agitation.

-• Sensitivity to sunlight (photosensitivity), allergic reaction to the medication with an increase in a type of white blood cell (eosinophilia) and generalized symptoms (multi-organ compromise) (DRESS syndrome).
+• Sensitivity to sun exposure (photosensitivity), drug reaction with an increase in a type of white blood cells (eosinophilia) and generalized symptoms (multi-organ involvement) (DRESS syndrome).

-• Decrease in platelet count in blood, anemia.
+• Decrease in platelet count in the blood, anemia.

 • Severe allergic reaction